mihaimaruseac/robotik/README.md

 different strategy: the robot `R2` first tries to move on the `Oy` axis.
 Since there is no blocking point on that axis the robot keeps its position and writes its value at that point.
 The `R2` moves to `R1` and backwards.
 Since its modulus is `1` it will stop at the next position.
-The following image gives the first step of the execution.

-TODO picture

 Lastly, `srcs/hello4` uses 4 robots but only `R0` and `R1` do actual work.
-The following image illustrates the execution of this program.

-TODO picture

-As an exercise, try to deduce the translation from the code in `srcs/hello4` to the above image.
+As an exercise, try to deduce the translation from the code in `srcs/hello4` to the desired message.

 All of the example have used two robots which are only sitting idle.
 Their purpose is to extend the range of the output values such that the entire